shibatch/grantback/v0.3/GUIDE_FOR_ADOPTERS.md

 </details>

 <details>
-<summary>Financial Responsibility for Uncleared Third-Party Content in Derivative Works Used Under Grant-Back (Corresponds to License Section 4.e.iv)</summary>
+<summary>Financial Responsibility for Uncleared Third-Party Content in Derivative Works Used Under Grant-Back (Corresponds to License Clause 4.e.iv)</summary>

-* It's important to remember that under the VOD Reaction License Version 0.3, specifically Section 4.e.iv, your Licensee provides a representation and warranty that the "Provided Copy" (as defined and prepared according to Section 3.d of the License) has all necessary rights cleared for your reuse under the grant-back terms.
+* It's important to remember that under the VOD Reaction License Version 0.3, specifically Clause 4.e.iv, your Licensee provides a representation and warranty that the "Provided Copy" (as defined and prepared according to Clause 3.d of the License) has all necessary rights cleared for your reuse under the grant-back terms.
 * This means if you (the Licensor) reuse the "Provided Copy" furnished by the Licensee and a third-party rights holder subsequently contacts you demanding usage fees or other compensation due to uncleared content within that Provided Copy, the License framework anticipates that the ultimate financial responsibility for such costs rests with the Licensee due to their breach of this specific warranty.
 * In such a scenario, you would typically need to address the third-party claim.
-You would then have grounds to seek reimbursement or compensation from the Licensee for the costs you incurred (such as usage fees paid, settlements, or reasonable legal expenses) based on their breach of the warranty provided in Section 4.e.iv regarding the Provided Copy.
+You would then have grounds to seek reimbursement or compensation from the Licensee for the costs you incurred (such as usage fees paid, settlements, or reasonable legal expenses) based on their breach of the warranty provided in Clause 4.e.iv regarding the Provided Copy.
-* Important Note on Using the "Published Version" Directly: If you choose to reuse the Licensee's "Published Version" (the one they publicly distributed) directly, without having requested or received the specific "Provided Copy" prepared under the strict conditions of Section 3.d, be aware that the Licensee's explicit warranty in Section 4.e.iv is tied to the "Provided Copy."
-While the Licensee has general responsibilities for their public content (under Section 3.e of the License), your strongest contractual basis for seeking reimbursement from the Licensee for *your* reuse issues under the grant-back is when relying on the warranted "Provided Copy."
+* Important Note on Using the "Published Version" Directly: If you choose to reuse the Licensee's "Published Version" (the one they publicly distributed) directly, without having requested or received the specific "Provided Copy" prepared under the strict conditions of Clause 3.d, be aware that the Licensee's explicit warranty in Clause 4.e.iv is tied to the "Provided Copy."
+While the Licensee has general responsibilities for their public content (under Clause 3.e of the License), your strongest contractual basis for seeking reimbursement from the Licensee for *your* reuse issues under the grant-back is when relying on the warranted "Provided Copy."
 </details>

 <details>